 Learning To Rely On God In The Dry Season

-The dry season is so much more then unmaking, it’s restoration.
-It’s finding healing, it’s learning to rely on Him every day of our lives and rooting our hope deep into His word so that when the dry season arrives, when the storms rage around us, when our whole world feels like it is going up in smoke we can stand strong.
+The dry season is so much more than unmaking, it’s restoration.
+It’s finding healing, it’s learning to rely on Him every day of our lives and rooting our hope deep into His word so that when the dry season arrives when the storms rage around us when our whole world feels like it is going up in smoke we can stand strong.
 So that we can stand as a monument to God’s power even when our hands are empty so that we can be a glistening drop of hope in someone else’s dry season.

 Never underestimate what God is doing in the hard season, out of the greatest adversity in your life comes the greatest testament of God’s faithfulness.
 So keep holding on to God, His strength is found when you are at the end of your rope, and you just want to give up.
 Cling to Him in the dry season.
 Don’t give up now!
 You have come so far, been through so much, got back up over and over again.
 Trust Him one more time, throw yourself into His waiting arms, and let Him be the rain you so desperately need in this season.
 Nothing and no one can fill the chasm in your heart but Him.

 Holding On To God When Life Is Overwhelming

 You can not be lost in this place.
 In this season.
 At this moment.
 Your father is God over the storm, but He is also God in the dry season.
 His power didn’t end when the sun began beating down, or when the storm clouds faded from view.
 Keep holding on to God, He is the same as He was in the storm, as He was before the storm.
 He is the same God who met you where you were, the same God that drew you out into the deep water so your faith would grow tall.
 He has not changed, only your perspective.